-Business Studies is taught through a series of assignment-based tasks and an exam.
-The course introduces the students to the key concepts of business, focusing on real retail businesses and how they operate.
+Business Studies is taught through assignment-based tasks and an exam.

+The course introduces the students to the key concepts of Enterprise & Marketing, focusing on research.
+Why do organisations carry out research?
+What do they do with the results?

-In Years 12 and 13, students gain a more in-depth insight into the world of business.
-The students have four lessons per week and work through three assignment-based activities and two exams.
+In Key Stage 4 students gain an in-depth insight into the world of business.
+The students have four lessons per week and work through two assignment-based activities and an exam.